Huge boost in funding to clean up South Lanarkshire

 It was agreed at today’s Executive Committee that additional funding identified through the budget process will be spent immediately, including tackling fly-tipping.

-The new package, proposed by the council administration with cross-party approval, will include more staff and equipment to prevent fly-tipping and littering and 1,550 new new public bins, including “smart” bins that compact waste.
+The new package, proposed by the council administration with cross-party approval, will include more staff and equipment to prevent fly-tipping and littering and 1,550 new public bins, including “smart” bins that compact waste.

 Council Leader Joe Fagan said: “We know that keeping South Lanarkshire clean and tidy is a priority for our residents, so I am delighted to have been able to bring forward this new plan to improve waste services and tackle fly-tipping and littering.